oelin/chiaki/README.md

 # Chiaki

-Chiaki is a tiny HTTPs client for Node.js.
+A tiny HTTPs client for Node.js.

 ## Installation